 - Snow movement – from small sloughs to larger avalanches – can occur both in and out of bounds, particularly when skiing or riding in or near steeper terrain.

 - If you leave the ski area boundary, which is illegal at some resorts, you do so at your own risk.
-Areas outside the boundary are neither controlled nor patrolled, and ski patrol is under no obligation to conduct a rescue.
+Areas outside the boundary are neither controlled nor patrolled, and the ski patrol is under no obligation to conduct a rescue.
 Avalanche education, proper equipment, and a partner are essential if you choose to enter the backcountry.
 Contact your local avalanche center or visit the Ski California website for more information.

 - For an introduction to avalanche safety, please watch this exceptional video featuring some of the best athletes in the world and visit kbyg.org